DerrickOdhiambo/Password-Locker/README.md

 # Password Locker

-- An terminal based aplication for managing user accounts, cstoring and creating passwords for the accounts.
+- A terminal based aplication for managing user accounts, cstoring and creating passwords for the accounts.

 ## User Stories